HeeSeok-Kwon/HeeSeok-Kwon/README.md

 🤔 About Me
 --------------------------------------------------------------------------
 :wave:  Hi there!
 I'm aiming for a full-stack developer. <br>
-I am currently a graduate student and working at Pusan National University Software Education Center.
+I am currently a graduate student and working at Pusan National University SW Center.

 📫 Contact